AcCakyra/lsss/README.md

 # lsss

-lsss is yet another log-structured merge-tree implementation
+lsss is yet another log-structured merge-tree implementation.

 Note: It isn't production ready k/v storage, so don't use it in production.